Reneg973/CurrentRanger/README.md

 - refactored: removed some global variables by moving them into the contextual functions
 - implemented: new serial option 'o' to toggle OLED display.
 That's because an OLED update requires about 17 ms and during this time no ADC sampling takes place
 - implemented: if current ranger is connected to USB, increased the auto delay by a factor of 10x

+*Side effect:* Reduced binary size by about 2%.